 Pins Mechanical Co. in the Gulch includes many photo-worthy activities including duckpin bowling, arcade games, themed pinball machines, bocce ball, and more.
 If weather permits, play giant beer pong on the outdoor patio.

 Barista Parlor, located throughout Nashville, serves up some of the best photo-worthy latte art plus every location is aesthetically pleasing.
-You can find Barista Parlor in The Gulch, Germantown, East Nashville, and Marathon Village.
+You can find Barista Parlor in the Gulch, Germantown, East Nashville, Hillsboro Village, and Marathon Village.

-Uncommon James is owned by television personality Kristin Cavallari.
-Stop by and shop jewelry, baby clothes (Little James Clothing), home decor, and more.
+Uncommon James, in the Gulch, is owned by television personality Kristin Cavallari.
+Stop by and shop for jewelry, baby clothes (Little James Clothing), home decor, and more.
 Before you leave, snap a photo in front of the devil/angel wings.

 Amelia’s Flower Shop

 If you’ve traveled to Nashville before, you’ve probably seen and shopped Amelia’s Flower Truck.
 Now you can stop by for flowers at their first brick-and-mortar store, Amelia’s Flower Shop, located in L&L Market.
 We all know beautiful flower bouquets make the best photo.